FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 You always have to create an issue if you want to integrate a bugfix, improvement, or feature.
 Briefly and clearly describe the purpose of your contribution in the corresponding issue.
 The pre-defined [labels](#labels) improve the understanding of your intentions and help to follow the scope of your changes.

 **Bug Report**: As mentioned above, bug reports should be submitted as an issue.
 To give others the chance to reproduce the error in order to find a solution as quickly as possible, the report should at least include the following information:
-* Description: What did you expected and what happened instead?
+* Description: What did you expect and what happened instead?
 * Steps to reproduce (system specs included)
 * Relevant logs and/or media (optional): e.g. an image